haiwen/seafile-docs/deploy/deploy_with_apache.md

 When a user click a file download link in Seahub, Seahub reads the value of `FILE_SERVER_ROOT` and redirects the user to address `https://example.com/seafhttp/xxxxx/`. `https://example.com/seafhttp` is the value of `FILE_SERVER_ROOT`.
 Here, the `FILE_SERVER` means the FileServer component of Seafile, which only serves for raw file downloading/uploading.

 When Apache receives the request at 'https://example.com/seafhttp/xxxxx/', it proxies the request to FileServer, which is listening at 127.0.0.1:8082.
-This is controlled by the following config items:
+This is controlled by the following config items for Apache 2.2

     ProxyPass /seafhttp http://127.0.0.1:8082
     ProxyPassReverse /seafhttp http://127.0.0.1:8082